tanmay-pro/POS-Tagger/README.md

 ## File Structure

-* dataset: contains the dataset used for training and testing
+* /dataset: Contains the data used for training and testing
-* trainedModel: contains the trained model (model.pt)
+* /trainedModel: Contains the trained model (model.pt)
-* requirements.txt: contains the required packages to run the code
+* requirements.txt: Contains the required packages to run the code
-* src.ipynb: contains the code for POS Tagger
+* src.ipynb: Contains the code for POS Tagger

-## How to run the code
+## Steps to run
 ` pip install -r requirements.txt `
 ` jupyter notebook src.ipynb `